KaraWatts/KaraWatts/README.md

 Hi, I'm Kara 👋.
 I'm an animal behaviorist transitioning into the world of software development.
-I first fell into coding while developing [AgentGrey](https://github.com/KaraWatts/AgentGrey) for my Masters Thesis, and have since been looking for ways to optomise animal sciences through technololgy.
-Diving headfirst into this endeavor I began studying with CodePlatoon where I'm currentlt building out my full stack development skills.
+I first fell into coding while developing [AgentGrey](https://github.com/KaraWatts/AgentGrey) for my Master's Thesis, and have since been looking for ways to optimize animal sciences through technology.
+Diving headfirst into this endeavor I began studying with CodePlatoon where I'm currently building out my full-stack development skills.
 If you follow my repositories during this transitional period, you'll find a plethora of coding exercises and projects as I hit the ground running.

 I believe learning is a life-long adventure with opportunities where we least expect them.
 As such, I am eager to join an organization with opportunities for growth and innovation where I can apply my skills and passion to further not only my own goals but those of the team.